 Substitutions and Variations

-Here are a few ways you can try customizing this dry brined chicken recipe to fit your diet and taste preferences.
+Here are a few ways you can try customizing this dry brined roasted chicken recipe to fit your diet and taste preferences.

 Substitutions